Mrlunsuper/WordPress-Plugin-Boilerplate/README.md

 ## Installation

-Open Terminal and set the name:
+Open Terminal and set the variables:

 ```
 plugin_name="Example Plugin"
+your_name="Brian Henry"
+your_email="BrianHenryIE@gmail.com"
 ```

 Run these commands to generate other replacements: